18 April 2020 | Shared Cultures, Shared Heritage, Shared Responsibility

-Every year, on the occasion of the International Day of Monuments and Sites, ICOMOS proposes a theme for the celebrations and activities to be organised by the ICOMOS National and International Scientific Committees and by other organisations that wish to participate.
-In 2020, the theme is Shared Cultures, Shared Heritage, Shared Responsibility.
+Every year, on the occasion of the International Day for Monuments and Sites, ICOMOS proposes a theme for the celebrations and activities to be organised by our Committees, members and partners.

 Why ‘Shared Cultures, Shared Heritage, Shared Responsibility’?

 The theme for ‘Shared Cultures, Shared Heritage, Shared Responsibility’, reflects the global context of heritage as part of cultural identity at a time of rapid population shift, conflict, and environmental uncertainty.
 The theme recognises that heritage – whether places, landscapes, practices, or collections – are frequently connected with and valued by multiple and diverse groups and communities.
 At its core, the overarching theme is concerned with the relationships between cultures or cultural groups and their collective responsibility for the care and safeguarding of the significant attributes, meanings, and values of heritage.

 However, the idea of ‘shared’ is intentionally provocative.
 In an historic sense, cultures and societies have commonly shared cultural practices, ways of doing, and viewpoints.
 Nevertheless, in some cases these features have been forced upon populations and resisted rather than collectively adopted (e.g., religious beliefs).
 In other instances knowledge and practice may be closely guarded and thus not shared (e.g., in many Indigenous cultures).
 Additionally, some heritage items have been destroyed or damaged for what they symbolise (e.g., the Buddhas of Bamiyan), thus resisting any sense of sharing or ideological tolerance.
 More typically in the work of heritage, the values of places can be contested leading to debates about their conservation (e.g., Sydney’s Sirius building).